tommyettinger/anim8-gdx/README.md

     - This is the default and often the best of the bunch.
-    - The code for NEUE is almost the same as for SCATTER, but where SCATTER *multiplies* the current error by a blue noise value (which can mean the blue noise could have no effect if error is 0), NEUE always *adds* in triangular-mapped blue noise to each pixel at the same amount (as well as a 2x2 checkerboard pattern).
+    - The code for NEUE is almost the same as for SCATTER, but where SCATTER *multiplies* the current error by a blue noise value (which can mean the blue noise could have no effect if error is 0), NEUE always *adds* in triangular-mapped blue noise to each pixel at the same amount.
     - SCATTER, as well as all other dither algorithms here except BLUE_NOISE and PATTERN, tend to have banding on smooth gradients, while NEUE doesn't usually have any banding.
+      - Subtle banding sometimes happened even with NEUE on gradients before 0.3.5, but this improved in that release.
     - NEUE may sometimes look "sandy" when there isn't a single good matching color for a flat span of pixels; if this is a problem, SCATTER can look better.
   - Most algorithms have artifacts that stay the same across frames, which can be distracting for some palettes and some